 Currently, he serves as the president at Hip Hop My Way, a digital community that aims to platform new and emerging independent artists, as well as provide them with valuable resources and assistance in artist development.

 Hip hop isn’t his only love, though.
-Torres enjoys boxing, and served as the executive producer of the sports section for rap legend 50 Cent’s popular This Is Fifty website.
-He is the executive producer of The Sweet Scientists, a boxing show on DAZN USA, which is a subscription combat sports streaming service.
-Guests who have appeared on his show include titled fighters such as Anthony Joshua, Terence Crawford, Canelo Alvarez, and Oscar De La Hoya.
+Elijah enjoys boxing, and served as the executive producer of the boxing content on rap legend 50 Cent’s popular This Is Fifty website.
+He is the executive producer of The Sweet Scientists, a boxing show now on DAZN USA, which is a subscription combat sports streaming service.
+Guests who have appeared on his show include champion fighters such as Anthony Joshua, Terence Crawford, Canelo Alvarez, and Oscar De La Hoya.

 If you’re looking for someone to elevate your brand, craft creative and lucrative partnerships with industry heavyweights, or create digital content that hits, drop Mista Bless a line to see how he can bless you at email@example.com.
 Follow him on Instagram at @mistabless to see what he’s up to next.